 Bonded Fin Heat Sink: What is it and how does it compare to other heat sinks?

-Aavid Genie has a bonded fin heat sink as one of the options available to you in the Technology Matrix.
-For those unfamiliar to them, a bonded fin heat sink consists of 3 main parts: a base with grooves, fins, and an adhesive to "bond" the fins to the base.
-Hence the name "Bonded Fin Heat Sink."
+Genie has a bonded fin heat sink as one of the options available to you in the Technology Matrix.
+For those unfamiliar to them, a bonded fin heat sink consists of 3 main parts: a base with grooves, fins, and an adhesive to “bond” the fins to the base.
+Hence the name “Bonded Fin Heat Sink.”

 The base can be made in a variety of ways.
 In the thermal management and production world, extruded bases are the preferred method.
 The extruded aluminum alloy has great thermal conductivity and extrusion is pretty easy to manage when it comes to production and labor.

-Hog It Out of a Block
+Hog Heat Sink Bases Out of a Metal Block

 Another option for making bases is to take large slabs o’ metal and machine out a bunch of grooves for the fins.
 This can be a little less accurate (when using the saw) or time and labor intensive (if milling).
 Generally, these methods are solely used for prototype or small quantity runs.